Powerful SQL Server Data Quality Tools for Cleansing and Validation

 Both the Input and Output Sources can be a flat file or database connection to SQL Server, Oracle or MySQL.
 Below is the interface to create a database connection in your project.

 In this project, we will drag and drop a text file from Windows Explorer into Unison and Unison will read the file header as well as preview the first three records as shown below.
 Unison includes intelligent file detection, but if needed the text file properties can be configured in terms of the delimiter, field enclosure such as double quotes or if the file is a fixed width.

 Unison Data Validation Tasks

-The true value of Unison is apparent with the data validation tasks.
-There are currently four available tasks including Name Parsing, Phone, Email and Address Cleansing which includes 240 countries.
+The true value of Unison is apparent with the data validation tasks for contact data.
+There are currently four tasks available for customer data including Name Parsing, Phone, Email and Address Cleansing which includes 240 countries.
 Coming soon will be Matching, Data Profiler and Data Cleansing that are currently supported in complimentary Melissa solutions.
 For Unison, simply click on any task to include it in the project.
 Let’s start with Address Cleansing for our project.

 For Address Cleansing, the Task will match the input files to common address fields in Unison.
 The process starts with identifying the Input Fields then the Output Fields which will be ultimately used in the final step of the process.
 The Output Fields are the validated Melissa results to ensure the final data is accurate.
 Once we review and save the configuration, we will return to the main project design window.

 Our next step is to perform Naming Parsing with Unison that follows a similar paradigm as the Address Task.
 This includes input and output fields with validation as well as separation of each name segment.

 When we return back to the project, the current status with the Input and Tasks are completed.
 Our final configuration step is to define the output.